htgithub194/self-study/docs/rust/axum/axum.md

 * STATE is passed from Route -> Extractor.
     * But, at this time, STATE type is generic S type

-* Actually, the real type of STATE is inferred from Extractor
+* Actually, the concrete type of STATE is inferred from the State Extractor
+    * Once you call the *with_state()*, all Handlers are converted to Service right away, with the concrete State type